mrm8488/mueve-pez-nariz-tfjs/README.md

 # mueve-pez-nariz-tfjs
-## Move the fish 🐟 in the screen using your nose 👃 position thanks to POSENET and TFJS
+## Move the fish 🐟 in its aquarium (screen) using your nose 👃 position thanks to POSENET model and TFJS

 ### How to use